icyhobbs/readmeGenerator/README.md

   This project is license under Open

   ## Contributing
-  To contribute to this repository, first discuss the change you wish to make via issue, or email.
+  To contribute to this repository, first discuss the change(s) you wish to make via issue, or email.

   ## Tests
   NPM TEST